Guy Sebastian: Early life

-Guy Sebastian was born in Klang, Malaysia, on 26 October 1981.
-His father, Ivan, was born in Malaysia and is an ethnic Malaysian Indian of Tamil origin and Ceylonese descent with distant colonial Portuguese roots, while his mother Nellie is an ethnic Eurasian of English and Portuguese descent and was raised in India.
+Guy Theodore Sebastian was born in Klang, Selangor, on 26 October 1981.
+His father, Ivan Sebastian, was born in Malaysia and is of Sri Lankan Tamil descent with colonial Portuguese roots, while his mother Nellie is an ethnic Eurasian with English and Portuguese ancestry and was raised in Kanpur, India.
 They met while Ivan was studying geology in India, and married a year later.

 Sebastian is the second of four sons.
-His older brother Ollie was born in India, and his younger brothers Chris and Jeremy were born in Australia after the family migrated there.
-They lived in Melbourne, Victoria, for several years before moving back to Adelaide due to Ivan's work as a geologist.
+His older brother Ollie was born in India, and his younger brothers Chris and Jeremy were born in Australia.
+His family originally migrated to Melbourne when Sebastian was six.
+Four years later at the age of ten, his family migrated to Adelaide, presumably due to Ivan's work as a geologist at the time.
+This was where Sebastian spent his teenage years and began expanding his musical career.

 As a child, Sebastian took violin lessons; he would later learn to play guitar, drums and piano, although he has had no formal training in these other musical instruments.
-Sebastian attended King's Baptist Grammar School.
+After attending St Paul's College, Gilles Plains in 1991, Sebastian attended King's Baptist Grammar School after his family moved to Golden Grove.
 He then began studies in medical radiation at the University of South Australia, but left to pursue a career in music.
 He taught vocals at Temple Christian College and other high schools while also working as a recording engineer and studying music technology at the University of Adelaide's Elder Conservatorium.

-Sebastian, former member of the Planetshakers band from 2002 to 2005 was a worship leader and background vocals recording albums for Planetshakers Church at Paradise Community Church conferences, won went on to win the first Australian Idol and become a massive star in the country.
+Sebastian, former member of the Planetshakers band from 2002 to 2005, was a worship leader, sang background vocals, recording albums for Planetshakers Church at Paradise Community Church conferences, and went on to win the first Australian Idol and become a massive star in the country.
 He attended Paradise Community Church, an Assemblies of God church and one of the largest churches in Australia, and he became one of their main worship singers, after winning Australian Idol he recorded two albums, Adore in 2004 and Set Me Free in 2008.